 This hotel, named for its stunning views of urban sprawl below, marries the contemporary and the timeless with effortless decor.
 Open space planning, with creative use of glass and stacking, allows guests expansive views from every angle.
 The modern rooms are sleek and elegant, a restful respite from the bustling neighborhood of Kolonaki just steps away.
 A tranquil spa overlooking the city offers yet another spot to unwind from above it all.
 The Periscope hosts art installations, curated for their unique perspectives, and lets guests feel like this is more than just a hotel.

 Where to Stay on The Coast

 As much as we love Athens with its constant energy and endless stream of activities, sometimes it can be great to just take a breath and relax.
-Along the coast outside of Athens, there are a number of great resorts that allow you to enjoy your time in Greece a little more peacefully.
-This area is often called the Athenian Riviera, and has a dizzying array of shops and dining at your disposal.
+Along the coast outside of Athens, there are many great resorts that allow you to enjoy your time in Greece a little more peacefully.
+This area is often called the Athenian Riviera and has a dizzying array of shops and dining at your disposal.
 The biggest change is your perch on the edge of the limpid Aegean Sea, free to bask in the golden sun with no interruptions.
 Our sea kayak tour lets you explore these sparkling waters at your own pace.

 The Margi Hotel

 This hotel was built by a man who helped found the Athenian Riviera, realizing the potential of this intoxicating seaside escape early on, and is still run by the same family generations later.
 Every inch of The Margi is meticulously planned.
 Curated art, a fitness center surrounded by a pine forest, and ingredients from the hotel’s organic farm all add something extra.
 Add in the luxe spa and the plush guest rooms, and you’ve got a recipe for success.

 Litmus 11, Vouliagmeni 166 71, Greece